Pub firm Wetherspoon ends Heineken supply deal after disagreement

+SHANGHAI, April 18 PSA Group needs "a new business model" in China with "much more cost reduction", Chief Executive Carlos Tavares told reporters on Tuesday at the Shanghai auto show.

-LONDON British pub group Wetherspoon (JDW.L) said on Tuesday it would no longer sell Heineken (HEIN.AS) products at any of its 926 pubs after a disagreement with the Dutch brewer.
+LONDON Dec 9 British pub group Wetherspoon said on Tuesday it would no longer sell Heineken products at any of its 926 pubs after a disagreement with the Dutch brewer.

 Wetherspoon said the firm had refused to supply Heineken lager and Murphy's stout to one of its new pubs in Dun Laoghaire, Dublin, where Wetherspoon has recently expanded into, and wanted personal guarantees from its chief executive before supplying any other products.